codeshredder/1588v2/1588v2_develop_guide.rst

 check result::

-   1) change time in master by "date -s xxxx".
+   1) change date in master by run "date -s xx:xx:xx".
-   2) show time in slave to check if slave time is the same as master.
+   2) show date in slave to by run "date" to check if slave time is the same as master.

 6. DP83640 Precision PHYTER